spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes in transfer objects:
+Make sure the following changes have been applied in transfer objects:

 | TRANSFER                             | TYPE  | EVENT   | PATH                                                               |
 |--------------------------------------|-------|---------|--------------------------------------------------------------------|